 Once they have finally made the purchase, the support phase starts.

-At this point, they’re going to start using that product/service, and our job is to make sure they get the best out of it so that they come back to us and, ideally, purchase a complimentary product as well.
+At this point, they’re going to start using that product/service.
+Our job is to make sure they get the best out of it so that they come back to us.
+Ideally, purchase a complimentary product as well.

 They are many different ways you can go about sharing informational content to help support their decision.
 For example, showing them how to integrate some XYZ software with your existing teams or anything else they need to ensure they’re finding the maximum value in it.